 The Woman’s Land Army

-Did you know that some American women used their work on the land to press for suffrage?
+A group of women who worked in agriculture 100 years ago – members of the Woman’s Land Army – remained largely invisible for decades.
+Yet, they used their work on the land to press for suffrage, equal wages and more.
 This happened during World War I, when nearly 20,000 women – many of them urban and suburban college coeds – enlisted in the Woman’s Land Army of America (WLAA).
 Their goal?
 To help on the “farm front.”
 The program in the U.S. was modeled after programs in the U.K. and Canada.

 A generation before Rosie the Riveter, then, there were the “farmerettes”…or “the girl with the hoe.”
 These women provided vital farm labor “over here” as American men were mobilized to fight “over there.”
 One of the groups that helped found the Woman’s Land Army was the Suffrage Party of New York.
 In Northern California, the group issued a “manifesto.”
 They secured important labor rights and positioned their work within a larger labor movement.
 The University of California was involved in the Land Army work, collaborating on agricultural labor studies and providing training at the University farm at Davisville (you probably know this as today’s UC Davis campus, but the campus had its beginnings as the UC Berkeley – “Cal” – farm). #GlobalFood

 One farmerette, Helen Kennedy Stevens, was a recent college graduate when she enlisted in the land army in New York.
 She wrote about farm work and life in an agricultural camp in a piece for the New York Times:

 “Every morning, when you started off, it was with a feeling of adventure – no telling what might happen before you got home…No one minded taking chances.”